-- 1. From the reference investment universe (European equities), a selection pool of companies is identified by removing at least 20% of the universe based on extra financial criteria. - 2.
-Companies are then ranked based on several Quality criteria and on an ESG scoring and screening methodology. - 3.
-The final selection and the weight of each component is calculated using a mathematical optimization algorithm that aims to find the optimal portfolio exposition to the Quality Factor subject to several constraints such as turnover, maximum exposure by issuer, tracking error constraints, environmental, social and governance constraints, carbon footprint constraints, etc. - 4.
-The index is reviewed on a monthly basis.
+1. From the reference investment universe (European equities), a selection pool of companies is identified by removing at least 20% of the universe based on extra financial criteria.

+2. Companies are then ranked based on several Quality criteria and on an ESG scoring and screening methodology.

+3. The final selection and the weight of each component is calculated using a mathematical optimization algorithm that aims to find the optimal portfolio exposition to the Quality Factor subject to several constraints such as turnover, maximum exposure by issuer, tracking error constraints, environmental, social and governance constraints, carbon footprint constraints, etc.